fxpio/tug/doc/index.md

 ### 2.1.
 Create the oAuth token for Github

 To connect the server with your Github account, you must configure the Github oAuth token.

-To create a oAuth token, run the command:
+To create a oAuth token, open the PWA and in the `Settings` section click on the `Add` button of the `oAuth token` line item.
+Add your Github personal token just before.

+Or run the command:

 ```
 $ bin/create-github-oauth --token <your-github-personal-token>